 Digital Marketing Week is designed for mid- and upper-level executives responsible for developing and implementing marketing strategy in b2b and b2c companies.
 It also is well suited for executives who develop or lead digital marketing for client companies.

 Digital Marketing Strategy will provide executives with the case studies, best practices, and tools for digital marketing and social media success.
 Participants will learn to think strategically and achieve a variety of marketing goals, such as customer acquisition and loyalty, branding building, market entry, customer insight, and new product innovation using digital marketing.

 Digital Marketing Strategy II: Developing Your Strategic Plan provides executives with the framework, coaching, and skills to develop their own digital marketing strategy, around key business objectives that they define.
 It utilizes a strategic framework developed while working with companies from a wide variety of b2b and b2c industries.
-Participants can work on their own marketing challenge, or on another real-world business assigned by the instructor.
+Participants work on their own marketing challenge, and another real-world business assigned by the instructor.

 Summary of Benefits for Digital Marketing Week:

 - Develop an actionable strategic plan based on your own unique business needs